 (1) a sentence or two that describes the author's credentials, purpose, and audience.

-(2) a brief summary of its content, and is this source answering the research question; clarifying your understanding of the research; reviewing the literature of the research, etc.
+(2) a brief summary of its content, and how this source is answering the research question, clarifying your understanding of the research, and/or reviewing the literature of the research, etc.

 (3) a sentence at the end of the summary that explains its value to the student.